flapdoodle-oss/de.flapdoodle.embed.process/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/de.flapdoodle.embed/de.flapdoodle.embed.process.svg)](https://maven-badges.herokuapp.com/maven-central/de.flapdoodle.embed/de.flapdoodle.embed.process)
 # Organisation Flapdoodle OSS

 We are now a github organisation.
 You are invited to participate.
-Staring with version 2 we are going to support only java 8 or higher.
+Starting with version 2 we are going to support only java 8 or higher.
 If you are looking for the older version you can find it in the 1.7 branch.

 # Embedded Process Util